-(20) To prevent significant economic harm for the Union as a whole, it is crucial that each single Member State reduces its demand in the alert phase.
+- (20) To prevent significant economic harm for to the Union as a whole, it is crucial that each single Member State reduces its demand in the alert phase.
 This will ensure that gas is sufficient for all, even in winter-times.
 The demand reduction across the Union is therefore an expression of the principle of solidarity, enshrined in the Treaty.
 It is therefore also warranted that the Commission supervises strictly that the mandatory demand reductions are carried out by Member States.
-In case the Commission identifies a risk that a Member State may not be able to fulfil the mandatory demand reduction obligation pursuant to Article 5, the Commission should have the power to request the Member State to submit a plan setting out the strategy and measures to effectively reach the mandatory demand reduction obligation.
-The Member State should take due account of any comments and suggestions of the Commission to the plan.

-As the solidarity principle gives every Member State the right to be supported by neighbouring Member States under certain circumstances, Member States who may ask for such support should also act in a spirit of solidarity when it comes to reducing their domestic gas demand.
+In case the Commission identifies a risk that a Member State may not be able to fulfil the mandatory demand reduction obligation pursuant to Article 5, the Commission should have the power to be able to request the Member State to submit a plan setting out the strategy and measures to effectively reach the mandatory demand reduction obligation.
+The Member State should take due account of any comments and suggestions of the Commission to the plan. - (20a) As the solidarity principle gives every Member State the right to be supported by neighbouring Member States under certain circumstances, Member States who may ask for such support should also act in a spirit of solidarity when it comes to reducing their domestic gas demand.
 Therefore, when requesting a solidarity measure under Article 13 of Regulation (EU) 2017/1938, Member States should have implemented all appropriate gas demand reduction measures.
-The Commission should be empowered to request the Member State requesting a solidarity measure to submit a plan with measures to achieve possible further gas demand reductions.
-Due account should be taken of any comments the Commission may provide on this plan.

-- (21) The Commission should inform the European Parliament and the Council regularly about the implementation of this Regulation. - (22) Considering the imminent danger for the security of gas supply brought about by the Russian military aggression against Ukraine, this Regulation should enter into force on the day following that of its publication.
+The Commission should be empowered able to request the Member State requesting a solidarity measure to submit a plan with measures to achieve possible further gas demand reductions.
+Due account should be taken of any comments the Commission may provide on this plan. - (21) The Commission should inform the European Parliament and the Council regularly about the implementation of this Regulation. - (22) Considering the imminent danger for the security of gas supply brought about by the Russian military aggression against Ukraine, this Regulation should enter into force as a matter of urgencyon the day following that of its publication.

-- (23) Based on the information available, the risk of serious disruption of gas supplies to the Union is likely to be present for at least the next two winter seasons.
-Therefore, this Regulation should be valid for two years after its entry into force.
-At the end of the first year of application of this Regulation, the Commission should report on its functioning to the Council and, if appropriate, propose to prolong its validity. - (24) Since the objectives of this Regulation cannot be sufficiently achieved by the Member States, but rather at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
+- (23) Given the exceptional nature of the measures set out in this Regulation, Based on the information available, the risk of serious disruption of gas supplies to the Union is likely to be present for at least the next two winter seasons.
+Therefore, this Regulation should apply for the period of be valid for two one years after its entry into force.
+At the end of the first year After [...] months of application of this Regulation, the Commission should report on its functioning to the Council and may, if appropriate, propose to prolong its validity. - (24) Since the objectives of this Regulation cannot be sufficiently achieved by the Member States, but rather at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
 In accordance with the principle of proportionality set out in that Article, this Regulation does not go beyond what is necessary to achieve that objective.